gregversteeg/InfoDiffusionSimple/readme.md

 containing simplified examples.

 This repository is simplified compared to the [main repository](https://github.com/kxh001/ITdiffusion/):
-1. Only consider *continuous* density estimation (most diffusion papers do treating pixels as discrete)
+1. Only consider *continuous* density estimation (most diffusion papers treat pixels as discrete)
 2. Omits the ensembling which improves results but complicates the code
 3. Treats the log-logistic distribution (location, scale) as hyper-parameters (see below), rather than estimating them as did in the paper.
 4. Pytorch lightning is used to simplify boilerplate,